sangphilip/PortfolioProjects/README.md

-This is a brief SQL project using data from CovidDeaths.csv and CovidVaccinations.csv
+This is a brief collection of SQL/Python projects that I've worked on to improve my data wrangling skills.